kaymen99/Upwork-auto-jobs-applier-using-AI/README.md

-# Upwork Jobs Cover Letters Automation
+# Automated Upwork Cover Letters Generation

-I built an AI-powered Upwork jobs cover letters generation system using Langgraph and Litellm.
+I built an AI-powered Upwork cover letters generation system using Langgraph and Litellm.
 This project consists of two AI agents working together to achieve the following steps:

 - **Scrape job listings from Upwork for the user provided job title.**
 - **Classify scraped jobs to identify the ones that match with user profile.**